bufbuild/tree-sitter-cel/README.md

 Common Expression Language (CEL) grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

-For direction on how to use this grammar, the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) documentation.
+For direction on how to use this grammar, see the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) documentation.

 # References